Tylar1108/Ibis-paint-7/README.md

 type a lot, but since this is the last submission ig i just went all out! hope you like the art anyway hehe
+OH AND, i couldnt decide on which color suits the background best so i tried to play around w them, by editing the layer's properties after i drew the background, if you reqd this, please do tell me in the dms or thread which one was your fav, itll also help me learn color schemes ; P, thx